Any NFV solution stack is only as good as its foundation. Key foundational assets for a NFV infrastructure are:

 - Policy driven connectivity: Business policies should determine the network level connectivity, rather than the other way around.
 Historically this has often been the other way around which quite often resulted in operational challenges.

 In order to meet these desired qualities of an NFV infrastructure, the OPNFV FastDataStacks project was started in spring 2016, shortly after the FD.io Linux Foundation collavborative project was launched.
 FastDataStacks set out to compose a variety of scenarios using FD.io as a foundation to create an NFV solution that is both flexible and performant.

 FastDataStacks scenarios are created with components from a set of open source projects.
 While performing the integration, FastDataStacks had to integrate and significantly evolve the functionality of different upstream components used, and evolve the automated installation and testing tools in OPNFV.
 FastDataStacks is a great example of OPNFV’s modus operandi: create, compose, deploy, test, iterate.

-The key ingredient for all these scenarios is the forwarding infrastructure supplied by FD.io [link to the FD.io page], the “Vector Packet Processor” VPP – along with OpenStack as the VM manager.
+The key ingredient for all these scenarios is the forwarding infrastructure supplied by FD.io, the “Vector Packet Processor” VPP – along with OpenStack as the VM manager.
 In addition, OpenDaylight as a network controller plays a key role in many of the scenarios built by FastDataStacks.

 The picture showcases typical key components in FastDataStacks: